kixelated/moq-rs/README.md

 - [Node + NPM](https://nodejs.org/)

 ## Setup
+We use `just` to simplify the development process.
+Check out the [Justfile](justfile) or run `just` to see the available commands.

-Installs any other required tools.
+Install any other required tools:
 ```sh
 just setup
 ```

 ## Development
-We use `just` to simplify the development process.
-Check out the [Justfile](justfile) or run `just` to see the available commands.

 ```sh
 # Run the relay, a demo movie, and web server: